 When do we meet?

-Every week or two on Wednesdays for one hour.
-The speakers select one of three times: 8:00 am UTC, 14:00 am UTC, and 12:00 am UTC, to allow people from different places to be able to join and engage the discussion.
-Click on each time to see time zone conversions to your area (and note the possible dateline change – for some time zones, it may be Thursday!).
+Every two weeks on Wednesdays for one hour.
+The speakers select one of three times: 00:00 UTC, 14:00 UTC, and 17:00 UTC, to allow people from different places to be able to join and engage in discussion.
+Click on each time to see time zone conversions to your area (and note the possible dateline change – for some time zones, it may be Tuesday or Thursday!).

 Where do we meet?

 On Zoom!
 In order to avoid zoom-bombing, we will send the Zoom link through email.
-We ask that all participants register for talks through Eventbrite by 2 hours before the talk, and will receive the Zoom link in the confirmation email(s).
-Eventbrite registration links are listed in both the talk descriptions and their calendar events.
+We use a mailing list to announce all events and send the links for talks.
 To ensure Zoom capacity does not preclude anyone from participating (nor a late decision to join), we also live-stream talks on Youtube.